iterative/mlem.ai/content/docs/get-started/index.md

 Here, we loaded a well-known [Iris flower dataset] with scikit-learn and trained a simple classifier (see the full list of [supported ML frameworks]).
-We then captures it using `mlem.api.save`, which creates the following files:
+We then capture it using `mlem.api.save`, which creates the following files:

 ```
 models